Accepting PhD Students

 Biography

 Following my undergraduate degree in music, I was awarded my PhD from The University of Edinburgh in 2015.
 Having previously lectured at The University of Edinburgh and Edinburgh Napier University, I joined Northumbria in 2019 as one of the founding members of Music where I lead the performance and pedagogical strands of the Foundation and Music BA(Hons) programmes.
-My research focuses on the history of musical instruments from the angles of musicology/organology studies and material culture studies, and music-making.
-Current areas of interest include the life and legacy Charles Clagget (1733–1796); musical instruments, social networks and industrialisation of the long eighteenth century; the rise and demise of the Georgian assembly rooms; the work of author-musician William Crawford Honeyman; and wider consideration of musical instruments in literature.

 Research interests

 My research focuses on the history of musical instruments (organology) and music-making.
-I am the author of the first scholarly study of the viola d’amore (Routledge, 2020), and lead editor of The Routledge Companion to Music and Modern Literature (Routledge, 2021).
+I am the author of the first scholarly study of the viola d’amore (Routledge, 2020), and lead editor of The Routledge Companion to Music and Modern Literature (Routledge, 2022).

 Further Information

 I am on the board of trustees for the Hebrides Ensemble, serve as Chair of the strategic board for Music Partnerships North, and sit on the Galpin Society committee.
-I work closely with Trinity College London, the ISM, and the music hubs in and around the North East of England to exchange expertise, and bring in professional knowledge to the vocational strands of the Music Foundation Year and Music BA (Hons).
+I work closely with Trinity College London, the ISM, Music Mark, and the music hubs in and around the North East of England to exchange expertise, and bring in professional knowledge to the vocational strands of the Music Foundation Year and Music BA (Hons).

 Education/Academic qualification